alamuv/pomodoro/README.md

   - **Note:** For apps that require more significant DOM updates or have more complex state, React/Redux may be a better option due to (1) React's use of a Virtual DOM and (2) Redux's preference for immutable state.

 ## Architecure
 This application makes use of a simple REST API.
 The API has 4 main routes for getting, creating, updating, and deleting tasks.
-In addition, there server also has separate routes for authentication.
+In addition, the server also has separate routes for authentication.
 ![Architecture Diagram](http://i.imgur.com/bFJ7yw9.png)

 ## Serverside unit tests